What’s the Difference Between Memorial Day and Veterans Day?

 Memorial Day is also a celebration of military veterans, but the mood is more somber.
 The occasion is reserved for those who died while serving their country.
 The day was first observed in the wake of the Civil War, where local communities organized tributes around the gravesites of fallen soldiers.
 The observation was originally called Decoration Day, because the graves were adorned with flowers.

 It was originally held on May 30 because that date wasn’t the anniversary for any battle in particular and all soldiers could be honored.
 (The date was recognized by northern states, with southern states choosing different days.)
-After World War I, the day shifted from remembering the fallen in the Civil War to those who had perished in all of America’s conflicts.
+After World War I, the day shifted from remembering fallen servicemembers in the Civil War to those who had perished in any of America’s conflicts.
 It gradually became known as Memorial Day and, in 1971, was declared a federal holiday and moved to the last Monday in May to organize a three-day weekend.

 The easiest way to think of the two holidays is to consider Veterans Day a time to shake the hand of a veteran who stood up for our freedoms.
 Memorial Day is a time to remember and honor those who are no longer around to receive your gratitude personally.